edsu/inkdroid.org/about/index.md

 </figure>

 Hi!
 My name is Ed Summers and this is my website.
-I'm a [software developer] with two decades of [experience] working at the intersection of libraries, archives and the World Wide Web.
+I'm a [software developer] [working] at the intersection of libraries, archives and the World Wide Web.
 I study and work with the Web as a sociotechnical system, with an eye to its evolving architecture and practices of curation and preservation.
 I work at the [Maryland Institute for Technology in the Humanities] and am a PhD Candidate in the College of Information Studies at the University of Maryland.

 If you want to get in touch please email me at [ehs@pobox.com].
 You can also find me on fediverse at [\@edsu@social.coop].
 Once upon a time I was on Twitter